surgiie/blade-cli/README.md

 ### Blade CLI

-Use the Laravel blade engine as a CLI for rendering template files.
+Use Laravel blade engine as a CLI for rendering files from templates.

 ### Use

-`php blade render ./example.txt --foo=bar`
+`php blade render ./person.yml --name=Bob`